gradio-app/gradio/guides/04_integrating-other-frameworks/Gradio-and_Comet.md

 project_name=<Your Project Name>
 ```

-If you're using the provided Colab Notebooks to run these examples, please run the cell with the following snippet before starting the Gradio UI.
+If you are using the provided Colab Notebooks to run these examples, please run the cell with the following snippet before starting the Gradio UI.
 Running this cell allows you to interactively add your API key to the notebook.

 ```python
 import comet_ml